Washington State Environmental Justice Mapping Project

 About the project

-Version 1.0 of the map was developed over two years through a process shaped by input from affected communities through a series of 11 statewide “listening sessions.”
+The tool was developed over two years through a process shaped by input from affected communities through a series of 11 statewide “listening sessions.”

 Participants included community groups representing communities of color, immigrants, tribes, farmworkers, the elderly and other groups disproportionately impacted by pollution.